edeleastar/android-app-dev-2015/topic02/talk-3/c-donation-android-v3.md

 Donation Android V3

-This lab presents the solution to the series of challenges in the Donation-02 lab.
-If you have completed these challenges you may just with to examine our solutions, which may be largely the same as yours.
-If you have not completed them all, the incorporated these into your solution now and have a got at the exercises at the end of this lab.
-You should be able to complete these exercises.
+These slides present the solution to the series of challenges in the Donation-02 lab, a series of 8 'challenges' introducing new feature into the donation app.